Skip to content

 Linux kernel changes that materially affect MeshStor on the local-NVMe + NVMe-oF topology.
 The first group is upstream — present in mainline kernels at the listed version.
-Some are automatic on upgrade; others are opt-in per-array.
+All automatic on node reboot.
 The second group is out-of-tree work the MeshStor maintainers carry while upstream contribution is in flight; you only need it if you want the specific behavior it adds, and MeshStor still works correctly without it.

 For supported distributions and the kernel floor, see Compatibility.